dynatrace-ace/data-access-and-partitioning-codespaces/docs/index.md

 - Easytrade – a trading platform with multiple microservices
 - Hipstershop – a demo e-commerce app used for observability testing

-These apps are deployed across different namespaces and environments, and your mission is to help the customer modernize their observability strategy using Gen 3 capabilities.
+These apps are deployed across different namespaces and environments, and your mission is to help the customer modernize their observability strategy using Dynatrace Gen 3 capabilities.

 ### What to Expect?